-Supplied as one board, with pieces in a leather pouch, which can be used to play either game.
+Supplied as one board, with pieces in a leather or linen pouch, which can be used to play either game.

 Fitchneal and Brandubh are two games of the tafl family known from Irish literary references, and associated with the find of a board of 7 x 7 squares recovered from Balinderry bog in 1932, now kept in the National Museum of Ireland.